rohitkumar9710/CP-almanac/Documentation/Chapter 5 Graph/Kosaraju’s algorithm/kosaraju’s_algorithm.md

 <br>
 ### Comparison with undirected graph and explanation:

-#### You would already be knowing what a connected component means...
-But let's iterate it again for sake of completeness...
+#### You would already be knowing what a connected component means...But let's iterate it again for sake of completeness...
 In the undirected graph, a subgraph in which you can reach every node from every other node, that subgraph is termed as a single connected component.
 The image below illustrates this effectively.

  <br>